julietarubis/ML-Optimization-Projects/README.md

 # 🧠 ML-Optimization-Projects

-This repository contains hands-on Python implementations of optimization techniques widely used in Machine Learning and Data Science.
-Developed by **Julieta Rubis**, this project showcases core algorithms like grid search, gradient descent, and both linear and nonlinear programming with detailed, well-documented code.
+This repository contains hands-on Jupyter notebook implementations of optimization techniques widely used in Machine Learning and Data Science.
+Developed by **Julieta Rubis**, this project showcases core algorithms like grid search, gradient descent, linear programming, and nonlinear programming — all fully documented and ready to explore.

 ---